Updated: Apr 25, 2022

-An Italian pantry is based not only in ingredients, but also the quality of those ingredients.
-Make sure to find D.O.P. tomatoes, Parmigiano, Italian tuna - don't skimp.
-It makes all the difference when it comes to the flavour of your dishes.
+An Italian pantry should not just have a variety of ingredients, but also high quality ingredients.
+Make sure to find D.O.P. products including tomatoes, Parmigiano Reggiano, olive oil and other ingredients found in this guide, but most importantly - don't skimp on quality.
+Spend the extra couple cents on high quality products.
+It makes all the difference when it comes to the flavor of your dishes.

 HERBS & SPICES

 It's no secret that dairy plays an important role in Italian cuisine.
-From pasta dough and stuffed pastas, to creating a perfect Cacio e Pepe - high quality dairy products can make or break your meal.
+From pasta dough and stuffed pastas, to creating a perfect cacio e pepe - high quality dairy products can make or break your meal.
 When buying cheese, make sure it's cheese that originates from Italy to ensure the best quality.
 There's a significant difference in the soil of Italy that influences feed for cows and sheep.
-That then changes the outcome of the cheese.
+Those differences then changes the outcome of the cheese.

 Some of our favourite things from Italy come in a jar.
 Whether it's the salty punch of capers, or the taste of a tomato that comes from the San Marzano region of Italy - these canned and jarred items are all a must have in any Italian pantry.
 Buy the best product you can - they stay fresh in your pantry for a long time, and the higher quality product has a dramatic difference in flavour.
 Don't be scared by anchovies, when they're high quality and treated properly, they can make your dish a star.

-Pantry Basics: San Marzano D.O.P. tomatoes, capers, anchovies, olives, Italian jarred tuna
+High quality extra virgin olive oil, San Marzano D.O.P. tomatoes, capers, tinned anchovies, olives, Italian canned tuna

 Beans are an important, but often less celebrated, staple of the Italian diet.
 Whether it's a hearty bean dish like the well known Pasta Fagole from the Veneto region, or chickpeas and fava beans used in antipasto in the South - don't overlook bean dishes from Italy.
 These two varieties are the bare minimum for an Italian pantry.